zhw2590582/ArtPlayer/packages/artplayer-document/docs/en/Questions/Handle single component.md

 sidebar_position: 3
 ---

-When we add custom components in `layers`, `contextmenu`, `controls`, `setting`, It is best to add a `name` property that is used to position the DOM element of the component.
+When we add custom components in `layers`, `contextmenu`, `controls`, It is best to add a `name` property that is used to position the DOM element of the component.

 Here are three ways to get the DOM element of the component: component method `mounted`, instance method `query`, recommended through `name` direct acquisition.